kube-reporting/metering-operator/Documentation/metering-architecture.md

-# Operator Metering Architecture
+# Metering Operator Architecture

-Operator metering is composed of 3 major components:
+Metering Operator is composed of 3 major components:

 - `reporting-operator`: A Kubernetes operator written in Go that uses custom resources as the method in which users request reports.
 - [Presto][presto-overview]: A distributed SQL Database written in Java, designed for doing big data and analytical queries.